khamdaengpimma/show_password/README.md

 ## Features

-- **One-Click Visibility Toggle**: Instantly show or hide any password field by clicking the dynamically added 👁 button.
+- **One-Click Visibility Toggle**: Instantly show or hide any password field by clicking the dynamically added button.
+The icon dynamically switches between an open eye (👁) and a closed monkey (🙈) to indicate state.
+- **Smart Detection**: Automatically skips adding the toggle if the website already has a built-in "show/hide" password control, preventing duplicate and cluttered buttons.
 - **Works on Dynamic Pages**: Uses a MutationObserver to detect and attach the button to password fields even when they are loaded dynamically (e.g., in Single Page Applications like React, Angular, or Vue).
 - **Global On/Off Switch**: Comes with a simple popup menu to enable or disable the extension globally.
 - **Cross-Device Sync**: Your settings (enabled/disabled state) are synchronized across your devices using Chrome's synced storage.